-- Hard Rock Cafe at Level 2, Bay Street Complex, St. Julian’s offers a mix of classic American cuisine mixed with local favorites as well as handcrafted cocktails while soothing music creates a pleasant ambiance in the background.
+- Hard Rock Cafe (Level 2, Bay Street Complex) offers a mix of classic American cuisine mixed with local favorites as well as handcrafted cocktails with some proper music in the background.

-- Hugo’s Terrace is a very popular bar attended by locals and visitors alike.
+- Hugo’s Terrace (Triq Dragunara) is a very popular bar attended by locals and visitors alike.
 Located in St George’s Road, St. Julian’s, the bar offers lounge music in a modern setting.
-Due to its popularity, booking of tables or lounge areas is highly recommended.
-Tel: +356 2137 6767 or Mob: +356 7777 2192
+It’s a pretty popular place, especially on weekends, so book a table in advance!
+Tel: +356 2137 6767

-- Saddles Pub is a popular bar in St. Julian’s overlooking Spinola Bay.
+- Saddles Pub (Spinola Bay) is a popular bar in St. Julian’s and long-time favourite with locals.
 The pub is spread over two floors with the main bar and a pool table downstairs, a bar, terrace and a smoking area upstairs.
 Plays different styles of house music ranging from funky, electro, progressive and tribal house.
-Saddles is also a sports bar screening different games on 3 big screens.
+Saddles is also a sports bar screening different games on three big screens.

-- The Nordic Bar in St. Rita Street, St. Julian’s offers cocktails by the sea while listening to chill-out music delivered by its resident DJs.
+- The Nordic Bar (St. Rita Street) offers cocktails by the sea while listening to chill-out music delivered by its resident DJs.
 The best-attended nights are Friday nights.

 Nightlife and clubbing

-St. Julian’s offers mainly restaurants, wine bars and pubs, which all come in different flavours and in the case of restaurants, cater for different budgets.
+The other parts of St. Julian’s offer mainly restaurants, wine bars and pubs, which all come in different flavours and in the case of restaurants, cater for different budgets.